Sandy Hook Elementary School shooting: Aftermath

 The school was closed indefinitely following the shooting, partially because it remained a crime scene.
 Sandy Hook students returned to classes on January 3, 2013, at Chalk Hill Middle School in nearby Monroe at the town's invitation.
 Chalk Hill at the time was an unused facility, refurbished after the shooting, with desks and equipment brought in from Sandy Hook Elementary.
 The Chalk Hill school was temporarily renamed "Sandy Hook".
 The University of Connecticut created a scholarship for the surviving children of the shootings.

 On January 31, the Newtown school board voted unanimously to ask for police officer presence in all of its elementary schools; previously other schools in the district had such protection, but Sandy Hook had not been one of those.

 On May 10, a task force of 28 appointed members voted to demolish the existing Sandy Hook Elementary school and have a new school built in its place.
 The $57 million proposed project was sent to the Newtown Board of Education for approval, to be followed by a public ballot.
 In October 2013, Newtown residents voted 4,504–558 in favor of the proposed demolition and reconstruction, to be funded by $50 million in state money.
 Demolition began on October 25 and was completed in December 2013 at a cost of nearly US$1.4 million.

 After the town clerk's office was inundated with requests from the media, Connecticut House of Representatives Republican Dan Carter introduced legislation that would restrict access to public information available under the Freedom of Information Act.
 On June 5, both houses (Senate and House of Representatives) of the Connecticut state legislature passed a bill modifying the state's Freedom of Information Act in order to "prevent the release of crime-scene photos and video evidence from the Sandy Hook Elementary School massacre and other Connecticut homicides, concerned such records would be spread on the Internet."
 The bill then went on to Gov. Dannel P. Malloy's desk for his signature.
 The bill creates a new exemption to the state's Freedom of Information Act.
 The release of photographs, film, video, digital or other visual images depicting a homicide victim is prevented if such records "could reasonably be expected to constitute an unwarranted invasion of the personal privacy of the victim or the victim's surviving family members."

-The Sandy Hook Promise Foundation, a 501(c)(3) nonprofit, was formed to help survivors and families of the victims while also continuing the service of assisting others impacted by other shootings across the United States.
+The Sandy Hook Promise Foundation, a 501(c)(3) nonprofit organization, was formed to help survivors and families of the victims while also continuing the service of assisting others impacted by other shootings across the United States.